 How do you come up with the ideas for your work?

 If I have an image I can’t shake from my head, I know I have to bring it to life.
 Sometimes these images are stimulated by personal experiences, a conversation with someone else, or even a novel assigned in school.
 One of these experiences may cause fear, humour, or compassion to arise, and this is how I frame the angle of my story.
 I don’t try to force inspiration, because it comes in so many forms.

-What was the experience like releasing your first production?
+How did you find the experience releasing your first project?

 When I started making movies at a young age, the first thing I learned how to do was remove fear of judgement from everything I created.
 Even though my early work came with a lot of rejection, it allowed me to build a thick skin I’m still developing as I grow older.
-I look back on my first feature The Art of Escape and it makes me giggle, but it also makes me so grateful I took a risk because it taught me about who I am and what I love to do.
-It’s still nerve wracking sharing anything as personal as a film, so I always speak my montra: what’s the worst that’s going to happen?
+I look back on my first feature, The Art of Escape, and it makes me giggle, but it also makes me so grateful I took a risk because it taught me about who I am and what I love to do.
+It’s still nerve-racking sharing anything as personal as a film, so I always speak my mantra: what’s the worst that’s going to happen?
 Seriously.
 The worst that can happen is someone boos at your film in a theatre and leaves a bad Rotten Tomatoes Review.
 Um, it still played in a theatre, so who cares.
 Really.